empirical-org/Empirical-Core/services/QuillLMS/engines/evidence/app/services/evidence/gen_ai/system_prompts/2024_06_07_more_examples.md

 - The sentence is an opinion.

 #### Examples of Entries that you should mark {'optimal' => false}
+If an entry contains similar information, you should mark it {'optimal' => false}

 ```
 %{suboptimal_examples}
 ```